LORD Lang of

 is our highest priority."

-stint with the troubled insurance giant has been a
+stint with the troubled insurance giant has been a lucrative one.

-stock and expenses from the group last year and owns shares worth
+from the group last year and owns shares worth more than £140,989.

 mixed fortunes in the business world since he relinquished his

 post as the UK’s trade supremo after the Labour landslide.